mikavir/scrub-savers/README.md

 ### Contact and Questions

 - As a Shopper, I want to see contact information so that I can feel safe knowing that I can contact someone to remedy any mistakes.
-- As a Shopper, I want to see questions and answers so that I can understand more about what happens during my purchase.
 - As a Shopper, I want to see reviews so that I can understand the quality of the product I'm buying.
 - As a Store Owner, I want to be contacted so that I can improve customer loyalty and understand if there are improvements to be made.